The Marvelous Missing Link: Found: Production

 The album is being produced by Seven of Strange Music along with in-house producers Otis of Axe Murder Boyz, guitarist Mike Puwal (aka Mike P.) of Zug Izland, and Kuma.

-In a July 16, 2015 interview with faygoluvers.net, Brian Kuma stated that he, Young Wicked, Seven, and Mike P. are producers of the album saying ICP wanted to keep the same producers for both albums, but producers that would help create a new sound for both the albums.
+In an interview with faygoluvers.net on July 16, 2015, Brian Kuma stated that he, Young Wicked, Seven, and Mike P. are producers of the album saying ICP wanted to keep the same producers for both albums, but producers that would help create a new sound for both the albums.

 Release

 The album was released on July 31, 2015, and initially released at the 2015 GOTJ.
-June 16, 2015 with the posting of the 2015 gathering program on Juggalogathering.com it was announced that The Marvelous Missing Link: Lost and The Marvelous Missing Link: Found will be released on a 4 LP vinyl on September 18, 2015.
-On July 16, 2015 on New Zealand's iTunes website, the track list for The Marvelous Missing Link: Found was released, and announced on faygoluvers.net.
+June 16, 2015, with the posting of the 2015 gathering program on Juggalogathering.com it was announced that The Marvelous Missing Link: Lost and The Marvelous Missing Link: Found will be released on a 4 LP vinyl on September 18, 2015.
+On July 16, 2015, on New Zealand's iTunes website, the track list for The Marvelous Missing Link: Found was released, and announced on faygoluvers.net.

 ICP said that the outtakes from the recording sessions would be released on their online store hatchetgear.com, also it was said that they will also release a cd full of songs that did not make the cut.

 The Marvelous Missing Link Tour

 On August 22, 2013 ICP released the first few dates of the tour.
-On August 24, 2015 the tour flyer for The Marvelous Missing Link was released, also it was announced that the first part of the tour is scheduled to kick off on October 3, 2015 (at Rob Zombies "Great American Bash") and conclude on October 31, 2015 (at their annual Hallowicked Show).
+On August 24, 2015, the tour flyer for The Marvelous Missing Link was released, also it was announced that the first part of the tour is scheduled to kick off on October 3, 2015 (at Rob Zombies "Great American Bash"), and conclude on October 31, 2015 (at their annual Hallowicked Show).
 The supporting artists for the tour are: P.O.D., Stitches, Young Wicked (who is supporting his debut album on PSY, Slaughter), and Dope D.O.D.
 More dates being announced for the second half of the tour after Hallowicked.